kacos2000/Win10/EventLogs/readme.md

   The [script](https://github.com/kacos2000/Win10-Research/blob/master/EventLogs/TimeEventsAll.ps1) *(needs to be executed from an Administrator console)*.

-  - Event Providers *(type the following in a powershell prompt to see local event entries)*:
+  - Event Providers *(type the following in a powershell prompt to see the event template)*:
      - "Microsoft-Windows-Kernel-General" (ID: 1)<br>
         `(Get-WinEvent -ListProvider "Microsoft-Windows-Kernel-General").Events|Where-Object {$_.Id -eq 1}`<br>